Wednesday, December 30, 2015

 Marx's summary of the French Revolution: "The dykes to capitalism had to be broken.
 They were broken."

 • The conflict between nascent capitalists and hereditary landowners, brewing since the 16th century, comes to a head with the French Revolution (1789-1794).
-Nobles lose their legal privileges and many of their lands, and a business-friendly society replaces that based on hereditary rank.
+Nobles lose their legal privileges and those who emigrate, their lands.
+A business-friendly society replaces that based on hereditary rank.

-• Napoleon's wars absorb capital and energies (1800-1815) and when he is defeated foreign monarchies impose a government that nobles, though they are weakened, take over again (1815-1830).
+• Then Napoleon's wars absorb capital and energies (1800-1815).
+His defeat leads foreign monarchies to impose a government by which noble survivors, weakened though they are, take power again (in 1815-1830).

 Those events slow growth but do not stop it: